frainfreeze/teaching-python/README.md

-# teaching-python
+# Teaching python
-Repository used to tech python.
+Repository used to teach python 2.7

 Lessons:
 - [ ] Introduction